adhearsion/adhearsion-website/views/docs/logging.md

 ### Change the log file location

-You may change the location of the log file by altering the 'config.platform.logging.outputters' config setting, like so:
+You may change the location of the log file by altering the `config.platform.logging.outputters` config setting, like so:

 <pre class="terminal">